-NCCEH receives a CoC grant to support CE.

-Operating year: December 1, 2021 - November 30, 2022
+NCCEH received a CoC grant to support coordinated entry, with the operating year running from December 1, 2021, to November 30, 2022.
 NCCEH sub-granted funds to the following agencies:

-HERE in Jackson County
+- HERE in Jackson County

-Thrive
+- Thrive

-Greater Hickory Cooperative Ministries (through August 2022)
+- Greater Hickory Cooperative Ministries (through August 2022)

-Diakonos
+- Diakonos

-Community Link
+- Community Link

-Family Abuse Services (through June 2022)
+- Family Abuse Services (through June 2022)

-Johnston-Lee-Harnett Community Action
+- Johnston-Lee-Harnett Community Action

-REACH Center
+- REACH Center

-Hope Station
+- Hope Station

-Pitt County Planning
+- Pitt County Planning

-Trillium
+- Trillium

 The NC BoS CoC CE system achieved several important milestones.

-Accomplishments:
+CoC staff outlined the following accomplishments:

-- Spent 100% (!!) of FY20 SSO-CE grant & met the CoC spending threshold - Included CoC-wide goals & regional-level goals in each subgrantee's grant agreement - Expanded street outreach coverage with an intentional focus on providing CE access to households living unsheltered - Started collecting more thorough CE data by transitioning CE data to HMIS in all regions - Chosen by HUD to participate in a CE Equity Initiative & created a draft assessment to replace the VI-SPDAT
+- Spent 100% (of FY20 SSO-CE grant & met the CoC spending threshold) - Included CoC-wide goals & regional-level goals in each subgrantee's grant agreement - Expanded street outreach coverage with an intentional focus on providing CE access to households living unsheltered - Started collecting more thorough CE data by transitioning CE data to HMIS in all regions - Chosen by HUD to participate in a CE Equity Initiative & created a draft assessment to replace the VI-SPDAT

 HUD requires all CoC Program grantees to complete an APR at the end of the operating year.
 The Annual Performance Report (APR) is a comprehensive report that looks at all the participants served by a project during the reporting period.